bestbat/Homura/README.md

 # Installation/Uninstallation :cd:

 Note: Packages can lag behind ports.
-If you want the latest version you may want to use the `latest` repository instead of `quarterly`.
+If you want the latest version you may want to use the `latest` repository instead of `quarterly` or build the package yourself.

 ### Installing from FreeBSD repository